ONSdigital/csvcubed/external-docs/docs/guides/raise-issue.md

     5. Any additional information
     6. Version information + Operating system

-In the event that your issue can only be reproduced using sensitive information, please send your report to [csvcubed@gsscogs.uk](mailto:csvcubed@gsscogs.uk) and try to follow the template detailed above as closely as possible.
+In the event that your issue can only be reproduced using sensitive information, please send your report to [IDPS.Dissemination@ons.gov.uk](mailto:IDPS.Dissemination@ons.gov.uk) and try to follow the template detailed above as closely as possible.

 ## Obtaining Error Logs